The benefits of gardening

 Which?
 Gardening on Facebook

 If you enjoy using Facebook, you might like to know about the Which?
 Gardening page.
-This is a closed group, which means your posts won’t be published outside of this page, and it’s a friendly place to chat about plants and gardening.
+This is a closed group, which means your posts won’t be published outside of this page, and it’s a friendly place to chat about all things plants and gardening.

 Find out more about how to stay active and healthy in older age, with advice on doing gentle home exercise.